 It happened that there were in the two armies at that time three brothers born at one birth, neither in age nor strength ill-matched.
 That they were called Horatii and Curiatii is certain enough, and there is hardly any fact of antiquity more generally known; yet in a manner so well ascertained, a doubt remains concerning their names, as to which nation the Horatii, to which the Curiatii belonged.
 Authors incline to both sides, yet I find a majority who call the Horatii Romans: my own inclination leads me to follow them.

 Of the six young men, only one Roman was left standing.

 Dionysius of Halicarnassus describes what may have been the fate of the city:

 This city is now uninhabited, since in the time of Tullus Hostilius, king of the Romans, Alba seemed to be contending with her colony for the sovereignty and hence was destroyed; but Rome, though she razed her mother-city to the ground, nevertheless welcomed its citizens into her midst.
 But these events belong to a later time.

 The temples of Alba Longa were spared and its name was given to the lake, mountain (Mons Albanus, now Monte Cavo), and valley (Vallis Albana) in the area.
-The territory was named for Alba Longa, too, as it was called the "ager Albanus" -- a premium wine-growing region.
+The territory was named for Alba Longa, too, as it was called the "ager Albanus" -- a premium wine-growing region, as noted above.
 The area also produced Peperino, a volcanic stone considered a superior building material.

 Alba Longan Ancestry: Several patrician families of Rome had Alban ancestors and are assumed to have come to Rome when Tullus Hostilius destroyed their hometown.